SMIMB1151U Clinical Pharmacology and Biostatistics

 Master's Programme in Industrial Drug Development - compulsory

-See homepage for course dates
+See course webpage for course dates

 Compulsory for Master of Industrial Drug Development (MIND) students, elective for other part-time master's students at the Faculty of Health and Medical Sciences (subject to study board approval).
 Open for freelance students who meet the admission criteria.